jinheehanaaa/Go-with-Mario-Carrion/Learning-Golang/code/017/EX-001/README.md

 ## NewWriter()
 - - We modifiy record with NewWriter (buffer as return value)
 ## Flush()
-- - Save into writer
+- - Save buffer into writer